sayar/CodeLabs-WebDev/Module4-FrontEndDev/README.md

 1. Now, open the **main.ts** file located at the **js** folder inside **wwwroot**.
 This file bootstraps the root **App** module located in the **app.module.ts** file.

 1. Open the **app.module.ts** file.
 In the top of the file, you will find several imports including imports that correspond to all the components used in this module.
+Every Angular app has at least one module, the root module, conventionally named AppModule.
+Modules may contain multiple components and may import other modules whose components are needed by the component templates.

 	````TypeScript
 	import { NgModule }      from '@angular/core';